|

 one of the advantages you miss is a "hometown" network - people who write you

-recommendations, people who support your artistic endeavors in their infancies,
+recommendations, or support your artistic endeavors in their infancies,

 This type of networking is particularly important for writers and artists and